Fonts give life to your projects, and today you will find the best fonts to use for your Cricut (or other cutting machines) projects.

 - Send it to write and test the results.
 (Check out my how-to-use Cricut Pens tutorial)

-Note: If you use Pens with a 1mm tip (markers), you can get away with seeing a small hollow line in Design Space.
+If you use pens with a 1mm tip (markers), you can get away with seeing a small hollow line in Design Space.
 The good thing about using markers is that you can write larger text.

-The problem you’ll frequently encounter with this method, it’s that when you are sizing down, you will also lose details of letters that have hollow spaces like the letters “e, o, r, etc.”
+The problem you’ll frequently encounter with this method is that when you are sizing down, you will also lose details of letters with hollow spaces like the letters “e, o, r, etc.”

-Check out the following images so you can see how these fonts look when you use them with Cricut pens and markers.
+Check out the following images to see how these fonts look when you use them with Cricut pens and markers.

 Using a 0.4 Pen

-Check out the details of the fonts as they increased in size.
-Some of the fonts (England, Meillyne) worked great on the first three sizes.
+Check out the details of the fonts as they increase in size.
+Some fonts (England, Meillyne) worked great on the first three sizes.